ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/system76-auto/setup.md

 sudo swapon /swapfile
 ```

-To confirm the swap space has been created run:
+To confirm the swap space has been created, run:

 ```console
 swapon --show